Metsuryu/Crawler/README.md

 Rest of the site TODOs:

-- If the window is under a certain size (that would make the game not fit within), show error message instead of game window.
 - Add a search function for the highscores
 - Add special commands in search function (sorting, filters, advanced search...)
 - Add autocomplete to search with regex.
 When writing, change in real time the name of a variable